 Note that the colour of your ice cream mixture depends on the cocoa powder you will use, so its hue may differ from that of the photos.

-– for liquid ingredients: make sure that you thoroughly scrape with a rubber spatula the cup every time you measure something and empty it.
+– Cream: thoroughly scrape the cup with a rubber spatula every time you measure and empty it.

 Any unsweetened cocoa powder will do.

-You can use regular sugar (white granulated sugar) or a good quality raw cane sugar such as Turbinado or Demerara, which enhances the cocoa flavours.
+Only use regular sugar (white granulated sugar) or raw cane sugar such as Turbinado or Demerara.

-You can combine double cream with whole milk and use this instead of heavy cream in this recipe.
-For 500 gr (17.6 oz.) heavy cream, you will need:
+You can combine double cream with whole milk to make heavy cream for this recipe.
+To make 390 gr (13.8 oz.) heavy cream, you need:

-How to use: put the double cream in bowl, then pour in the milk, a little at a time, stirring smoothly with a rubber spatula until just incorporated.
-You need the cream to be smooth and preferably with a pourable consistency.
-Resist the urge to whisk, as it may turn into whipped cream.
+To make the heavy cream, put the double cream in a medium bowl and pour in the milk, a little at a time, stirring smoothly with a rubber spatula until smooth.
+Avoid whisking, as it may turn into whipped cream.

-This will make a “heavy cream” with around 36% fat, perfect for this cocoa ice cream.
-Proceed with the recipe, just as if you had the 500 gr (17.6 oz.) heavy cream needed.
+The resulting heavy cream has 36% fat, perfect for this ice cream.
+Proceed with the recipe, just as if you had the 390 gr (13.8 oz.) heavy cream needed.

-Xanthan gum can be found in specialty shops, health food stores and online.
+You can find xanthan gum in speciality shops, health food stores and online.
 It should contain only xanthan gum and no additional ingredients.